-310 induced warming rate over this particular period is sensitive to the assumed NAT forcings in SSP scenarios (SSP2-4.5 is used after 2014 in CMIP6 historical simulations, as observed NAT forcing time-series were not available at the time simulations were made), and should be taken with caution.
-Interestingly, the OA-induced trend (mostly reflecting a regional decrease of anthropogenic aerosol emissions) is responsible for a warming rate of 0.1 [0.01 to 0.19] °C/decade, i.e., more than one quarter of the current warming rate.
+estingly, the OA-induced trend (mostly reflecting a regional decrease in anthropogenic aerosol emissions) is responsible for a warming rate of 0.1 [0.01 to 0.19] °C per decade, i.e., more than one-quarter of the current warming rate.

-315 3.3 Climate normals
+3.3 Climate normals

-Application of the Rigal et al. (2019) method to daily mean temperature observations since 1947 provides an estimate of changing climate normals (Figure 4).
-As a preliminary remark, application of the original Rigal et al. (2019) method, that is basically a smoothing technique, leads to an annual mean warming estimate consistent with the smoothing spline estimate shown in Figure 1, i.e., a value different from the one found using KCC.
-Here, this warming estimate is rescaled to make

-320 it consistent with our assessed forced warming.
-In this way, we constrain the mean warming between 1947 and 2020 to be 1.49°C. The difference with the number given in 3.1 comes from the change in the reference period (1947 is used as a baseline here, instead of 1900-1930).
+Application of the Rigal et al. (2019) method to daily mean temperature observations since 1947 provides an estimate of changing climate normals (Fig. 4).
+As a preliminary remark, application of the original Rigal et al. (2019) method, which is basically a smoothing technique, leads to an annual mean warming estimate consistent with the smoothing spline estimate shown in Fig. 1, i.e., a value different from the one found using KCC.
+Here, this warming estimate is rescaled to make it consistent with our assessed forced warming.
+In this way, we constrain the mean warming between 1947 and 2020 to be 1.49 °C. The difference with the number given in Sect.
+3.1 comes from the change in the reference period (1947 is used as a baseline here instead of 1900-1930).